-- Students who participate in service-learning see improved health outcomes. - Students develop invaluable personal and professional skills through service-learning. - Students develop empathy and understanding of others through service-learning. - Students have a competitive edge when they have engaged in service-learning over time as it demonstrates commitment. - Students are eligible for a variety of scholarships and programs as a result of meaningful service-learning.
+- Students develop invaluable personal and professional skills through service-learning. - Students develop empathy and understanding of others through service-learning. - Students have a competitive edge when they have engaged in service-learning over time as it demonstrates commitment. - Students are eligible for a variety of scholarships and programs as a result of meaningful service-learning.